Nipocalimab showed greater sustained disease control versus approved FcRn blockers for generalised myasthenia gravis (gMG) at multiple timepoints over 24 weeks in newly published indirect treatment comparison (ITC)

 IMAAVY (nipocalimab), an FcRn blocker, received U.S. FDA approval earlier this year for the broad population of individuals living with gMG, including anti-AChR and anti-MuSK antibody positive adults and paediatric gMG patients aged 12 and older

-BEERSE, BELGIUM , June 23, 2025 (GLOBE NEWSWIRE) -- Janssen-Cilag International NV, a Johnson & Johnson company today announced new data from an indirect treatment comparison (ITC) that showed consistent and sustained disease control with nipocalimab versus other approved FcRn blockers in adults with generalised myasthenia gravis (gMG).
-These data, featured at the European Academy of Neurology (EAN) 2025 Congress in Helsinki, Finland, are among the 11 abstracts Johnson & Johnson is presenting.1
+BEERSE, BELGIUM, June 25, 2025 (GLOBE NEWSWIRE) -- Janssen-Cilag International NV, a Johnson & Johnson company today announced new data from an indirect treatment comparison (ITC) that showed consistent and sustained disease control with nipocalimab versus other approved FcRn blockers in adults with generalised myasthenia gravis (gMG).
+These data, featured at the European Academy of Neurology (EAN) 2025 Congress in Helsinki, Finland are among the 11 abstracts Johnson & Johnson is presenting.1

 Based on the ITC, which included the pivotal Phase 3 Vivacity-MG3 study, nipocalimab showed a comparable onset of symptom relief at Week 1 and showed consistent and sustained disease control with greater or statistically significant improvement of MG-ADLa scores versus the published Phase 3 data of other marketed FcRn blockers at several timepoints up to 24 weeksb of treatment.
 Results were consistent across multiple ITC methodsc.1